 data = content.get("data", {})

-modal_id = data.get("modalId") # from modal-id
+modal_id = data.get("modal_id") # from data-data-modal-id

-user_id = data.get("userId") # from user-id
+user_id = data.get("user_id") # from data-data-user-id

 Stimulus Actions Reference